Please note that all these aspects are subject to change in accordance with Ministry of Education (MOE) and/or Health (MOH)

 - What happens if/when I return from overseas?

-Staff must follow the 14 day quarantine arrangements and this will take place at Tune Hotel at KLIA2.
+Staff must follow the 14 day quarantine arrangements.
 Once this quarantine period is completed staff will be able to assume their responsibilities at the College.

 - What happens if I feel unwell during the working day?